 As a variation of the tip above, the next time your son or daughter makes a request for something, say a new pair of trainers or to go out with a friend, why not ask them to put it in writing?

 10. Keep a diary

 Is something bothering your child?
 Perhaps writing it down would help get it off their mind.
-A secret diary with a lock and key to keep curious siblings (and mums!) out is a great idea for girls.
+A secret diary with a lock and key to keep curious siblings (and mums!) out is a great idea.
 Just don't let yourself be tempted to peek at the great handwriting inside!

 For a more structured approach to at-home handwriting practice look through our selection of handwriting worksheets.